1. The objectives of the Global Ski Marathon Ranking (hereinafter Global Ranking) are:

 - Up to 200 finishers: F=0,4

 The higher point score is the better the result.
-Global Ranking Points, final scores and running averages are published rounded to 2 decimal places but are kept with up to 5 decimals for computation and ranking purposes.
+Global Ranking Points, season score and average score are published rounded to 2 decimal places but are kept with up to 5 decimals for computation and ranking purposes.
 Each participant shall receive at least one point for each finished event.

-5. The top 6 participants of every Worldloppet member event at one long-distance race shall receive bonus points, in addition to the points calculated as follows: 100, 50, 25, 15, 10, 5.
-Bonus distances are marked accordingly also in Global Ski Calendar.
+5. The top 6 participants of every Worldloppet member event at one long distance race shall receive bonus points, calculated as follows: 100, 50, 25, 15, 10, 5.
+Bonus distances are marked accordingly also in the Global Ski Calendar.

-The final rankings of the Global Ranking shall be determined after the last event of the season.
+The final standing of the Global Ranking shall be determined after the last event of the season.

-7. In case of Participants that have acquired an equal number of points over the season for the final score, or over the last 24 months for the running average, the higher rank shall be given to the athlete, who:
+7. If two Participants have acquired an equal number of points over the season for the final season score, the higher rank shall be given to the athlete, who:

-- has participated in a higher number of events during the season/24 months,
+- has participated in a higher number of events during the season,

 - if the number of completed races is the same, the advantage shall be given to the athlete with the highest point score in their best event,